 Found in 1 Collection or Record:

-Scope and Contents The collection is composed of a book titled Artistic Home Decoration published by The Alabastine Company, circa 1920.
+The collection is composed of a book titled Artistic Home Decoration published by The Alabastine Company, circa 1920.
 The contents of the book concern the history of wall decoration, Alabastine, and what color combinations are harmonious.
 There are several colored drawings of what The Alabastine Company considers to be aesthetically pleasing wall decorations.
-Several pages are written in a Q and A format, with many questions concerning the...
+Several pages are written in a Q and A format, with many questions concerning...